pdarche/carbon/docs/carbon.md

 ### Who is going to make those reductions?
 - Who is going to make those reducitons and how they'll be made are incredibly thorny political questions.
 The question of how to divide the remaining the 500 gigatons raises significant questions of equity and historical fairness.
 Developing countries argue that significant reductions would do disproportionate harm to them, and that their historical emmissions pale in comparison to that of developed countries.
 - Should the remaining 500 gigatons be distributed equally amongst countries?
 Why not the the 1000 gigatons of total allowable emmissions?
 If the latter, developed countries, like the US, UK, China, etc, will have already used most of their slice [TODO: CITATION].
-- Or should some different criterion be used, like equity or inertial?
+- Or should some different criterion be used, like equity or inertia?
 Should ability to pay, development needs, or current emmissions levels be used to set targets.
 A new proposal has been floated called ‘contraction and convergence’, in which overall global emissions contract to a safe level while all countries steadily converge on a common per capita emissions level.
  - Regardless of distribution by country, an ultimate common target has been generally upon: per-capita carbon limit.

 ### Resources